Indonesia: €1,115 Star Alliance Premium Economy from Benelux (Incl. 2×23 Kg Checked Luggage)

 Bali Indonesia Birds

-Star Alliance partners Lufthansa, SWISS, and Singapore Airlines have come together to offer cheap premium economy tickets to Bali.
-Prices start as low as NOK 12,202 (~€1,065) and include 2 x 23 kg of luggage.
+Star Alliance partners Lufthansa, SWISS, and Singapore Airlines have come together to offer cheap premium economy tickets from Benelux to Indonesia.
+Prices start as low as €1,115 and include 2×23 kg of luggage.
+Departures are available from October 2025 to July 2026.

 Lufthansa offers a very good seat that’s available on long-haul flights from and to Frankfurt and Munich.
 The rest of the experience, however, is nothing special.
 At the airport you enjoy 0 (zero!) benefits as a premium economy passenger, and the food onboard is not exactly great either.
 At least you get to bring 2 x 23 kg of luggage.